grafana/plugin-tools/docusaurus/docs/test-a-plugin/getting-started/write-tests.md

 page.getByTestId('toggle-viz-picker').click();
 ```

-Finally, this is a complete test that demonstrates how the `selectors` fixture can be used to locate the code editor component inside panel options when testing the `Text` panel plugin.
+Finally, this is a complete test that demonstrates how you can use the `selectors` fixture to locate the code editor component inside panel options when testing the `Text` panel plugin.

 ```typescript
 test('code editor should be displayed when `Code` is clicked', async ({ panelEditPage, page, selectors }) => {